Easy Butter Pastry Dough

 • TOTAL

-If you are looking for a basic, all-butter pastry dough recipe to use for savory and sweet dishes, you have found it.
+I love this basic, all-butter pastry dough recipe for savory and sweet pies.
 Our recipe makes enough dough for one double-crust pie or two single-crust pies.
-Using a food processor in this recipe eliminates variability.
-It is important that all the ingredients and even the food processor bowl and blade are cold before starting the recipe.
+Using a food processor makes this recipe quick and easy!

 Enough for one 9-inch double crust pie